Microwave heating and collapse of methane hydrate by molecular dynamics simulations: Abstract

 \section{Abstract}

-Microwave heating of methane hydrate is investigated with electrostatic molecular dynamics simulations.
+Microwave heating of methane hydrate is investigated with electrostatic molecular dynamics simulations by the SPC/E water model.
 The structure I of methane hydrate is constructed.
-When the methane hydrate with a density of 0.91 $\rm{g/cm}^3$ and temperature of 273 K is exposed to microwave electric fields, it suddenly collapses in liquid after a certain period of irradiation.
+When the methane hydrate with a density of 0.91 $\rm{g/cm}^3$ and temperature of 273 K is exposed to microwave electric fields, it suddenly collapses to be liquid after a certain period of irradiation.
 However, a hydrate with a five percent higher density of 0.95 $\rm{g/cm}^3$ and the same initial temperature shows no collapse as a crystal caused by the microwave.
 A hydrate with CO$_{2}$ guest molecules has increased kinetic energy but rapidly collapses due to the Lennard-Jones potentials.
 The methane hydrate with variable density and temperature is presented and exhibits slow heating as a crystal and an unchanging volume.